Your Trail Company:

 A Statement of Qualifications (SOQ) is a document that summarizes your company’s experience, capabilities, and expertise.
 It’s like a resume for your business and is often an integral part of a proposal.
 A typical SOQ includes:

-Tip: Canva is an easy-to-use graphic design tool that helps people create professional-looking visuals.
+Tip: Canva is an easy-to-use graphic design tool that can help you to create professional-looking visuals.

 Website, Email, Social Media